Stantheman/gcompat/CONTRIBUTING.rst

 #.
 If you do not already have an Adélie GitLab_ account, you must create one.

 #.
-Create a *fork* of the packages repository.
+Create a *fork* of the gcompat repository.
 For more information, consult
    the GitLab online documentation.

 #.
 Clone your forked repository to your computer.